etcd-io/etcd/Documentation/configuration.md

 + Human-readable name for this member.
 + default: "default"
 + env variable: ETCD_NAME
 + This value is referenced as this node's own entries listed in the `--initial-cluster` flag (Ex: `default=http://localhost:2380` or `default=http://localhost:2380,default=http://localhost:7001`).
-This needs to match the key used in the flag if you're using [static bootstrapping](clustering.md#static).
+This needs to match the key used in the flag if you're using [static bootstrapping][build-cluster].
 When using discovery, each member must have a unique name. `Hostname` or `machine-id` can be a good choice.

 ### --data-dir
 + Path to the data directory.